swaldman/mailutil/README.md

 ### Known shortcomings

 You can drop into the [Jakarta mail API](https://jakarta.ee/specifications/mail/2.0/apidocs/jakarta.mail/module-summary.html) and do anything.

-But there is no clean API or conveniences for mail other than simple plaintext or HTML / plaintext alternative.
+But there is no clean API or conveniences for mail other than simple plaintext, self-contained HTML, or HTML / plaintext alternative.
 Attachments and embedded resources (like images) are not really supported.

 It'd be nice to develop a general, clean Scala datastructure to model mail more generally, and make